Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-creator/layer-selectors/layer-selector-setup.md

 3. Choose an **Initialization Mode**:
    - *Create New* → Provide a `Character Layer Selector Prefab`.
    - *Initialize Existing* → Place selectors as children under the parent.
-4. Run the scene — selectors will now control the layers of the active character.
+4. Run the scene, selectors will now control the layers of the active character.